dotnet/docs/docs/core/versions/index.md

 | :--       | :--                               | :--                                                          | :--                                                                       |
 | SDK       | .NET Core 2.1 SDK (x64) Installer | .NET Core 2.1.1 SDK and Runtime <br> .NET Core 2.0.6 Runtime | .NET Core 2.1.1 Tools + .NET Core 2.1.1 Runtime + .NET Core 2.0.6 Runtime |

 It's also possible that .NET Core Tools need to be updated, without runtime changes.
-In that case, the SDK version is increased (for example, to 2.1.2) and then the Runtime catches up the next time it ships (for example, both the Runtime and SDK ship the following time as 2.1.3).
+In that case, the SDK version is increased (for example, to 2.1.2) and then the Runtime catches up the next time it ships (for example, both the Runtime and SDK ship the next time as 2.1.3).

 ### Package managers

 .NET Core can be distributed by other entities than Microsoft.
 In particular, Linux distribution owners and package maintainers may add .NET Core packages to their package managers.
-We are issuing [recommendations for how those packages should be named and versioned](../build/distribution-packaging.md).
+For recommendations on how those packages should be named and versioned, see [.NET Core distribution packaging](../build/distribution-packaging.md).

 #### Minimum package set